Inherent Vice (film): Plot

-In a later meeting at a party, Coy explains he is a police informant, currently infiltrating the right-wing militia Vigilant California, and fears for his life, wanting only to return to his wife and daughter.
-After encountering her and leaving her at her house, Jade explains to Doc that the Golden Fang is an international drug smuggling operation.
+In a later meeting at a party, Coy explains he is a police informant, currently infiltrating various counterculture groups on behalf of the right-wing militia Vigilant California, and fears for his life, wanting only to return to his wife and daughter.
+After Doc encounters Jade and leaves her at her house, she explains to Doc that the Golden Fang is an international drug smuggling operation.
 Thanks to a postcard from Shasta, Doc finds a large building shaped like a golden fang and meets dentist Rudy Blatnoyd.
 Bigfoot meets Doc in a diner, telling him that Blatnoyd has been found dead with fang bites on his neck and commenting about Puck Beaverton, an associate of loan shark Adrian Prussia.
 Doc travels to Chryskylodon, an asylum run by a cult connected to the Golden Fang.
 There, Doc glimpses Puck and Coy, and finds Mickey, who is being monitored by the FBI.
 Mickey tells him he felt guilty for the negativity his real-estate business caused and wanted to use all of his money to make housing free, appearing now to be brainwashed not to do so.
 When Doc returns home to his beach house, he is greeted by Shasta, who tells him Mickey is back with his wife and confesses to having been on the Golden Fang with Mickey, before having sex together.

 Penny, an assistant district attorney with whom Doc is having an affair, gives him confidential files from which he learns that the LAPD pays Adrian, who is tied to the Golden Fang, to kill people and that one of his victims was Bigfoot's former partner.
 Doc visits Adrian, but is attacked and imprisoned by Puck.
 He manages to escape, killing both Puck and Adrian.
 Bigfoot appears and rescues him, driving him home, but Doc discovers he has been set up: Bigfoot has planted heroin in his car (stolen from the Golden Fang as revenge for murdering his partner).
 Doc arranges for the drugs to be returned to the Golden Fang in exchange for Coy's freedom, as the Golden Fang runs Vigilant California.
 He drives Coy home and watches as he's reunited with Hope.
 Bigfoot visits Doc and apologizes for framing him, before leaving.
 Doc and Shasta drive off together, and they both say this does not mean they are back together.